No need to sacrifice flavor for the sake of simplicity with this speedy meal, which is as effortless to cook for one person as it is a crowd.

 I love it when readers give me ideas, and when the reader in question happens to be the minister who baptized both of your children, you make that request a priority.
 The planned stir-fry recipe can wait!

 Happily, this recipe can be made almost as easily for two, three, or four people.
-You could even make this recipe for 10 — you’ll just need a bigger pan.
+You could even make this recipe for 10–you’ll just need two pans.

 Randy asked that I keep the small-yield recipes coming, so if you’re a pro at cooking for one or two, feel free to send your favorite recipes my way.
 I’ll pass them along to Randy, and if there’s enough interest, I’d be happy to share a collection of them here, too.

 In the meantime, keep in mind that many of the recipes on this site are scalable–and bigger yields are good for sharing.

 Tilapia and flounder are delicious, readily available alternatives to halibut.
 If you have a piece or two of extra prosciutto, tear or roughly chop it, and then sauté it until crisp.
 It adds a little something special to veggies or salad served alongside.

 If you are uncertain as to whether your fish is cooked through, don’t hesitate to make a little cut and take a peek.
 Unlike other meats, all the juices will not run out.